-If you're an Acquia customer and are expecting an event that will send a significant amount of traffic to your website, we encourage you to contact Acquia Support in advance, so that they can help you prevent a website outage by preparing to upsize the server if necessary.
+If you're an Acquia customer and are expecting an event that will send a significant amount of traffic to your website, we encourage you to contact Acquia Support well in advance, so that they can help you prevent a website outage by auditing your website's performance, and then, if necessary, scheduling an upsize to your hardware.
 Events that can cause enough traffic to affect your website's availability include:

 - Website launches

 - Marketing campaigns